AzureAD/azure-activedirectory-library-for-java/README.md

 [We provide a full suite of sample applications and documentation on GitHub](https://github.com/AzureADSamples) to help you get started with learning the Azure Identity system.
 This includes tutorials for native clients such as Windows, Windows Phone, iOS, OSX, Android, and Linux.
 We also provide full walkthroughs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other awesome features.

+## Versions
+Current version - 1.1.3
+Minimum recommended version - 1.1.3
+You can find the changes for each version in the [change log](https://github.com/AzureAD/azure-activedirectory-library-for-java/blob/master/changelog.txt).

 ## Community Help and Support

 We leverage [Stack Overflow](http://stackoverflow.com/) to work with the community on supporting Azure Active Directory and its SDKs, including this one!
 We highly recommend you ask your questions on Stack Overflow (we're all on there!)
 Also browser existing issues to see if someone has had your question before.